Uncovering the Partnerships Career Path

 In other functions, there tends to be a fairly clear path.
 Going into the early stages of a marketing career, you can set your end sights on a CMO role, knowing you’ll have to work your way through individual contributor, management, and strategy roles before you can get there.
 But what are partnerships professionals working towards and how can they get there?

-We interviewed over a dozen industry professionals to find out.
+We interviewed over a dozen industry professionals to find out and developed our Partnerships Career Progression Playbook along the way.

 Thanks to Allbound for sponsoring this quarter’s spotlight series!